Cincinnati vs. South Florida NCAA Football Odds, Plays and Insights | November 12, 2021

 Cincinnati Stats and Trends

-- Cincinnati has played nine games, with five wins against the spread.

-- The Bearcats have been favored by 23.5 points or more four times this season and covered the spread in one of them.
+- The Bearcats have covered the spread once this season when favored by 23.5 points or more (in four chances).

-- Cincinnati's games this year have hit the over in 44.4% of its opportunities (four times in nine games with a set point total).
+- Cincinnati's games this year have hit the over on four of nine set point totals (44.4%).

 - This year, the Bearcats score 4.3 more points per game (38.6) than the Bulls allow (34.3).

-- Cincinnati is 4-1 against the spread and 5-0 overall this season when the team puts up more than 34.3 points.
+- Cincinnati is 4-1 against the spread and 5-0 overall this season when the team notches more than 34.3 points.

-- Cincinnati is 2-0 against the spread and 2-0 overall when the team churns out more than 484.4 yards.
+- Cincinnati is 2-0 against the spread and 2-0 overall when the team totals over 484.4 yards.

 - The Bearcats have 13 turnovers this season, equal to the number of takeaways for the Bulls.